klahnakoski/blacker/README.md

 }
 ```

-The pathology looks even worse for singleton lists; two whole lines are wasted on lonely square brackets:
+The pathology looks even worse for singleton lists; many lines can be wasted on lonely brackets:

 ```python
 my_method(